Jet Lag: Causes, Symptoms & How to Prevent It

 Traveling East

-Traveling east shortens your day, conflicting with your natural circadian rhythms that typically extend slightly longer than 24 hours.
-Flying east is generally considered worse for jet lag, and there are several reasons behind it.
+Traveling this way shortens your day, conflicting with your natural circadian rhythms that typically extend slightly longer than 24 hours.
+Flying east is generally considered worse, and there are several reasons behind it.

 Our bodies find it harder to adjust to a shorter day than a longer one.
 When you fly east, you are essentially "losing time," and your body needs to play catch-up.
 You may have to force yourself to sleep and wake up earlier than your body prefers.

-Adjustment to new time zones can be difficult, resulting in intense jet lag symptoms like fatigue, sleep disturbances, and cognitive impairments.
+Adjustment to the new zones can be difficult, resulting in intense symptoms like fatigue, sleep disturbances, and cognitive impairments.

-Jet Lag Sleep Study: Roughly 75% of people experience worse jet lag when traveling east compared to traveling west.
-[3]
+Sleep Study: Roughly 75% of people experience jet lag worse when eastern travel compared to traveling west.
+[4]

 Traveling West